stracquadaniolab/pygna/docs/analysis.rst

 Test Topology Module
 ********************

-    Performs geneset network topology module analysis.
+`test-topology-module` performs geneset network topology module analysis.

 It computes a p-value for the largest connected component of the geneset being bigger than the one expected by chance for a geneset of the same size.

 .. code-block:: text